Discover how modernizing student residency verification can maximize funding, ensure fairness, and improve campus safety in your school district.

 The challenges of traditional residency verification methods

-Traditional residency verification methods have been criticized for being time-consuming and intrusive, often causing unnecessary friction between school districts and the communities they serve.
-Tina Onassis described the old methods as “boots on the ground,” involving personal contacts, door-to-door visits, and surveillance, which not only consumed significant resources but also potentially alienated families.
+Traditional residency verification methods have been criticized for being time-consuming and difficult to scale.
+Tina Onassis described the old methods as “boots on the ground,” involving personal contacts and door-to-door visits, which not only consumed significant resources but also potentially alienated families.
 The poll conducted during the webcast revealed that a significant majority of attendees considered student residency violations to be an increasing or serious challenge, underscoring the need for a more effective and modern approach.

 When you are an employee or an administrator for a school district, this isn’t in your wheelhouse.
 You are there to educate.
 So any type of disruption within the community is going to definitely have some type of impact.